Flansh1137/Flansh1137/README.md

 - 🌱 I’m currently learning solidity
 - 💞️ I’m looking to collaborate on smart contract blockchain
 - 📫 How to reach me linked :- flansh gajbhiye
+- 📫 How to reach me Instagram :- jr.gajbhiye

 <!---
 Flansh1137/Flansh1137 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.